Thebigseany/Industrial-Robotics-AT2/README.md

 # Industrial-Robotics-AT2
 Models the FANUC M16-iB robot and Linear UR10 robot in a simulated mineshaft environment.
-This implementation includes safety features such as collision detection, collision avoidance, emergency stops and a GUI for human control of the robots.
+This implementation includes safety features such as collision detection, emergency stops and a GUI for human control of the robots.
 This project requires Peter Corke's Robotics Toolbox (Modified by UTS).

 ## Simulation Functional Files